Inverse Tangent: Evaluate & Interpret (Principal Values)

 Inverse Tangent: Evaluate & Interpret (Principal Values) - Quiz

-Explore how the arctangent (arctan) function links slopes, ratios, and angles.
+Ready to explore how the arctangent (arctan) function links slopes, ratios, and angles?
 This quiz focuses on evaluating arctan values, identifying the correct principal range (–π/2 to π/2), and interpreting what each result represents on the unit circle.
-Students practice determining when tangent is positive or negative, finding corresponding angles in radians... see moreor degrees, and applying tan(arctan x) = x to verify results.
-Ideal for building a strong conceptual understanding of inverse tangent relationships. see less
+You will practice determining when tangent is positive or negative, finding corresponding... see moreangles in radians or degrees, and applying tan(arctan x) = x to verify results.
+By the end, you will build a strong conceptual understanding of inverse tangent relationships.

 2)